craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Orcish

 People of Orcish heritage find themselves in possession of a preternatural self-sustaining biology.
+The origins of Orcish people on Alaturmen

 ## Dragonborn
 ## Goliath